 What we would like to do are two things:

-1. First of all, we would like to run a Voluntary Redundancy Programme, by which people will be able to elect to take an enhanced redundancy package.
-The Voluntary Redundancy Programme will run from today (Monday) until 19th October.
+1. We would like to run a Voluntary Severance Program, by which people will be able to elect to take an enhanced severance package.
+The Voluntary Severance Program will run from today (Thursday) until 31st October.

-If you are interested in voluntary redundancy, you can access all of the forms and relevant information, including guidelines about what you could expect to get as a settlement, on the Enron Intranet site.
-Your HR Generalist can also help you with any queries you may have, and will be available if you just want to discuss the options or have a talk about your particular situation.
+If you are interested in voluntary severance, you can review all of the forms and relevant information, including guidelines about what you could expect to get as severance, in the attached information packet.
+Your Human Resources can also help you with any queries you may have, and will be available if you just want to discuss the options or have a talk about your particular situation.

-If you apply for voluntary redundancy, submitting the application form doesn’t commit you to going.
+If you apply for voluntary severance, submitting the application form doesn’t commit you to leaving.
 We will take a provisional view of all of the applications we receive and make a decision as to whether we can afford to lose that person or not.
-Just because you apply for voluntary redundancy doesn’t mean that you will be accepted, as this is entirely at the Company’s discretion.
-If you apply, we will come back to you with a final offer and a provisional leaving date and a letter for you to sign.
+Just because you apply for voluntary severance doesn’t mean that you will be accepted, as this is entirely at the Company’s discretion.
+If you apply, we will come back to you with a final offer and a provisional termination date and a letter for you to sign.
 Only then will your decision be binding.
-You can get a lot more information about the voluntary redundancy programme by looking on the Intranet.
 (If HR rep present, take questions here?).

-Secondly, we would like to start consulting with you about the redundancy process.
+Secondly, we would like to start consulting with you about the severance process.
 Basically, we’d like to hear your thoughts on what we as an organization can do:

-Firstly, to avoid the need to make redundancies;
+Firstly, to avoid the need to make terminations;

-Secondly, the numbers of redundancies we need to make; and
+Secondly, the numbers of terminations we need to make; and

-Thirdly, what we can do to minimise the effect of the redundancies on the employees.
+Thirdly, what we can do to minimise the effect of the terminations on the employees.

 We can’t guarantee that we will take all of your suggestions on board, but we will guarantee that we’ll give them serious consideration.
 If you have any points that you’d like to make, you can talk to any of us or to your HR rep if you prefer.
 We’ll also get you together as a group as we get more information, which will give you another opportunity for you to give us your views.

-We’re putting together what we think is a pretty comprehensive package of support, which includes outplacement services such as presenting yourself in an interview, CV writing etc., but we’d be interested in hearing any ideas you have about the way in which we could help to minimise the impact on affected employees.
+We’re putting together what we think is a pretty comprehensive package of support, which includes outplacement services which will include interviewing skills, resume writing etc., but we’d be interested in hearing any ideas you have about the way in which we could help to minimise the impact on affected employees.

-Have to be honest and say that, if we don’t get the numbers we require through the voluntary programme and through other means like reduction in contract staff, we will probably have to move to a compulsory redundancy programme.
-It’s also unlikely that the terms of the compulsory programme will be as generous as the voluntary ones.
+Have to be honest and say that, if we don’t get the numbers we require through the voluntary program and through other means like reduction in contract staff, we will probably have to move to a compulsory severance program.
+It’s also unlikely that the terms of the compulsory program will be as generous as the voluntary ones.

-If and when we go to compulsory redundancies, we will be selecting people on the basis of performance, disciplinary history and skills, specifically:
+If and when we go to compulsory terminations, we will be selecting people on the basis of performance, disciplinary history and skills, specifically:

 Analytical / Technical